donovancham/sitcoin/docgen/docs/Market.md

 ### Return Values:

-- The current token ID of the new item.
+- `The`: current token ID of the new item.

 ## unlistItem